-We place service dogs with disabled clients (must be 16 years or older) who have various disabilities including, but not limited to:
+We place service dogs with disabled clients who have various disabilities including, but not limited to:

 Traumatic Brain Injury

 Spinal Cord Injury

 Post Traumatic Stress Disorder

 It is important to note that service dogs are not pets.

 At this time we do not provide dogs for Diabetes, or Seizure Alert.

 Children under 16 years of age are considered on a case by case basis.

 Our dogs are either born into the CST breeding program, rescued from various shelters, or donated by private breeders.
 They are accepted into the training program after passing rigorous health and temperament assessments.